Boarding at Sacred Heart College

 Boarding has always been a special feature of Sacred Heart College.
 The Headmaster has overall responsibility for the Hostel, with the day-to-day management and leadership carried out by the Deputy Headmaster - Boarding, and staff.

 Hostel staff aspire to bring to life our Marist Champagnat tradition by encouraging the values of self-identity, trust, responsibility, self-discipline, respect, integrity and opportunity.
 To enhance the attainment of these aspirations, staff are conscious of their privileged position as role models.
 They focus on showing acceptance, tolerance, consistency, encouragement, prayerfulness and belonging.

 Hostel practices at Sacred Heart College consider the needs and aspirations of the young men of today, while also empowering them to take responsibility for their own lives.

 Years 9 and 10 students share partitioned dormitories and have supervised study.
 Each Year 11 boarder has a study desk in their cubicle, with most of the Year 12 and all of the Year 13 have individual rooms.
 All students have access to common rooms with television.
 The Chapel, sports fields, Aquatic Centre and Gymnasium are also available.
 The Hostel has its own catering manager and staff, with meals served in the spacious dining hall.

 All laundry is done on the property and boarders have access to dental and medical services as required.
 The matron and Hostel staff ensure that boarders have access to care or advice at any time of the day or night.

-Families organise their sons’ visits home with the Dean of Boarding during term time.
+Families organise their sons’ visits home with the Deputy Headmaster - Boarding, during term time.
 If parents give permission, their sons can visit the homes of other students or local relatives nominated by parents.

 Sport and Cultural Activities